IA455 Contemporary Issues in Information Assurance

 MWF 13:00:03 - 13:49:57 in Webb 312

 A capstone seminar for Computer Security and Information Assurance majors which will vary every term in accordance with the current issues of the time.
 Students work with the instructor as they explore today's issues and trends in preparation of a thesis or project.
 Emphasis is placed on critical thinking, research and evaluation of current issues.
-A comprehensive computer security exam is included in this course.
 Prerequisites: IS/IA 340 & 342; open to CSIA 2nd-semester juniors or higher, or by instructor permission.

 INSTRUCTOR OFFICE HOURS KABAY